 Teaching yoga to children consists of more than teaching children yoga poses.
 You will learn how to tap into your own inner child and learn how to see the world through the eyes of your students so that you can communicate effectively, set appropriate limits, and enable your students to benefit physically, emotionally, and to look forward to the lessons you will teach.

 How developmental anatomy relates to informed use of asana in children, and how to overcome the challenges inherent in working with children and to embrace the joy .

 Practicum and Teaching as part of your training.

 Hands on experience is a distinctive and essential part of learning to teach yoga.
 You will be introduced to this during the training with the opportunity to observe and participate in signature Yoga Child yoga classes.
 Whether in Level 2 or as part of your Composite Training, you will prep your own classes, teach them and receive constructive feedback on your teaching.

 developmentally tailored for specific age groups

 within the range of ages three to ten

 I am so happy to have been part of such a welcoming, engaging, and fun training program and I’ve experienced the joy of integrating yoga into kids lives ever since!”

-Trainees must purchase these books prior to the training as we will reference them during the training.
-These books are available at local booksellers and on Amazon.
+It is recommenced that trainees purchase these books prior to the training as we will reference them during the training.

 - Anh’s Anger, by Gail Silver